threefoldtecharchive/info_manual3/wiki/releasenotes3/tfgrid_release_3_0_a5.md

 ### ThreeFold DAO Pt.
 2: Adjoint Validator-Council member request

 From version 3.0 on, [ThreeFold Grid operates as a DAO](https://library.threefold.me/info/threefold#/tfgrid/threefold__dao).
-On the last release of TFChain v1.0.0,  we have successfully implemented The first TF-DAO that allows farmers to request to become DAO council members.
+On the last release of TFChain v1.0.0,  we have successfully implemented The first TF-DAO that allows users to request to become DAO council members.

-On this release we also have successfully implemented **ThreeFold DAO Request part 2 where any farmer could request to become an adjoint validator-council member**: by running a a validator node, not only that they become a validator, they would also gain a seat as DAO council member that give them the right to vote for organizational changes.
+On this release we also have successfully implemented **ThreeFold DAO Request part 2 where any user could request to become an adjoint validator-council member**: by running a a validator node, not only that they become a validator, they would also gain a seat as DAO council member that give them the right to vote for organizational changes.

 ### ThreeFold DAO Pt.
 2: Enable Validator Application

-On this release we implemented ThreeFold DAO Request part 2 any farmer could **apply to become a validator **and register the validator application on-chain if they meet the validator requirements.
+On this release we implemented ThreeFold DAO Request part 2 any user could **apply to become a validator **and register the validator application on-chain if they meet the validator requirements.

 ## TFGrid Client Proxy v1.2.0